cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 However, if `client_identity` can be bound to the client's registration record (in that the identity will not change during the lifetime of the record), then an implementation SHOULD incorporate `client_identity` alongside the password as input to the OPRF.
-This provides additional client-side entropy which can supplement the entropy that should be introduced by the server during an honest execution of the protocol.
-This also provides domain separation between different clients that might otherwise share the same password.
+Furthermore, it is RECOMMENDED to incorporate `server_identity` alongside the password as input to the OPRF.
+These additions provide domain separation for clients and servers; see
+{{security-analysis}}.

 Finally, note that online guessing attacks (against any aPAKE) can be done from both the client side and the server side.
 In particular, a malicious server can